leo-alvarenga/dotfiles/README.md

     - Process and performance TUI monitor
 - `tree`
     - Utility to print directories and files hierarchicaly in a human-readable way
+- `bat`
+    - `cat`-like utility to print to stdout text with out-of-the-box syntax highlighting and pagination with vim-motions (for long files)

 ### Utilities
 - `fastfetch`